davenquinn/iPad-strat-tools/README.md

 # iPad-strat-tools

-This is a basic toolset for collecting stratigraphic data in the field on an iPad, and rendering a seamless high-resolution section that can be exported to other software such as Illustrator or Procreate more suited to precision drawing and preparation of publication-ready sections.
+This is a basic toolset for collecting stratigraphic data in the field on an iPad, and rendering a seamless high-resolution stratigraphic column that can be exported for publication or handed off to other software such as Illustrator or Procreate for completion.

+It includes a description of an iPad workflow for section-measuring, a set of PDF section axes to use as a GoodNotes template, and a command-line tool, `stack-section`, that stacks rendered section pages into a complete section.

-# Stratigraphic measurement in GoodNotes
+# The workflow: stratigraphic measurement in GoodNotes

+The iPad Pro, with its Apple Pencil, has the potential to completely change how we do field geology.
+One of the easiest ways to see its potential is to use it to measure a section in the field – gone are the days of tediously scanning your field notebook, massive layouts in Photoshop, and finicky graphics tablets.
+Or giant sheets of vellum.

+Stylus-enabled note-taking apps allow drawing like paper on a consistent set of axes, in an intuitive and robust way.
+They also support progressive enhancement in a way their Rite-in-the-Rain cousins cannot — by the time you're out of the field, you're much of the way to your publication-quality sections!

+[GoodNotes](https://www.goodnotes.com/) is one of the best note-taking apps we have encountered for the iPad, and the workflow described here is tailored to its use.
+Other note-taking apps like [Paper](https://paper.bywetransfer.com/) might also be useful, in which case the procedures and scripts

+## A standardized template

+Not having to re-label your axes every ~10-20 meters of stratigraphy is a huge time-saver in the field

+A basic PDF template for a stratigraphic column is included in this

-A new template optimized for your measurement parameters can be made using the graph-paper preset in GoodNotes.
+A new template optimized for your desired set of section axes can be made using the graph-paper preset in GoodNotes.
 Be sure to leave a one-large-box margin at the top and bottom of the section drawing area.
 If you want to change this margin, adjusting the script will be required.
+Export your new PDF from GoodNotes and re-import it as a *Template* to use it as the basis for a notebook.

 # Tool for stitching together a production section